i05nagai/memorandum/language/english_speaking.md

         * the night shift goes on duty at 10 pm
 * I wish I could do something
 * I wish I were a sea horse
+* repercussion
+    * the usually bad effect of an event, action, or decision
+    * The repercussions of her comments could be serious.
     * if the two of you had sex, the repercussions would be catastrophic
+    * have repercussions for sb/sth
+    * his case is likely to have repercussions for employees
+    * economic repercussions
+    * serious repercussions
 * do you have a compact in your purse
 * molest
     * I caught him molesting himself